pavlov99/json-rpc/README.md

 ----
 version 1.1:

-* add method dispatcher
+* add method dispatcher.
-* update documentation (api, fix params and return docstrings)
+* update documentation (api, fix params and return docstrings).
 * add notification support.
 JSONRPCRequest(_id=None) would not be notification, add flag to force notification creation.
 It allows to use {id: null} as in specification.
+* add json serializer to process datetime.date datetime.datetime and decimal.Decimal objects.

 Changelog
 ---------